Instructions for making a copper pennywhistle in the key of D

-- Also given the above, if you want to make a whistle with smaller holes, you will have to move all the holes down a bit.
-This applies to individual holes as well--if you move a hole down, you have to make it larger to get the correct note.
+- Also given the above, if you want to make a whistle with smaller holes, you will have to move all the holes up a bit.
+This applies to individual holes as well--if you move a hole up, you have to make it smaller to get the correct note.

 - Smaller finger holes make for a more quick, responsive whistle, but they also make a quieter whistle.
 Conversely, larger finger holes make a louder whistle (and perhaps one with a mellower tone), but it won't feel as "quick" or "lively."

 - There is no way to use hole size and placement to compensate for a whistle whose body is cut too short or too long--the tonic note will always be off.

 - If you want to make a hole slightly larger, but don't have a drill bit of the next size up, you can use your existing bit to widen the hole (sideways or up the whistle).
 However, the resulting holes won't look as neat, and you need to make sure you can still easily cover them with your fingers.